INCATools/semantic-sql/README.md

 SELECT * FROM my_big_table WHERE col1='...'
 AND col2 IN (SELECT subject FROM subclass_of_closure WHERE object='UBERON:nnnnnnn');
 ```

+## In flux

+Some parts of this repo are in-flux, see https://github.com/cmungall/semantic-sql/issues/4

+One particularly confusing thing is that there are two sets of semi-redundant VIEW definitions in 2 folders:

+ * sql/
+ * ddl/

+The ones in ddl are generated from the YAML, and they will eventually replace the ones in sql/

 ## Requirements

  * [rdftab](https://github.com/ontodev/rdftab.rs)